erikma/Stuff/README.md

 1. Attach an HDMI monitor, keyboard, and mouse to your Pi, plug in the Raspbian Micro SD card, then apply USB power.
 1. Let Raspbian do all its first-boot steps and get you into the graphical user interface.
 1. Join your home (not the TP-Link) wireless network.
-1. Open the Configuration application (or use `sudo raspi-config` from a console command line).
+1. Open the Configuration application (Raspberry menu -> Preferences -> Raspberry Pi Configuration) (or use `sudo raspi-config` from a console command line).
 1. Choose Update and let it update to latest and restart itself.
 1. Change the default password to something different and secure.
 Write it down on the piece of paper and the Post-It you created previously.
 1. Set the host name to something recognizable like 'PiGameServer'
-1. Change the Boot Options -> Desktop/CLI to "Console Autologin" (the B2 option).
+1. Change the System tab -> Boot to "To CLI"
-1. Change the Boot Options -> Wait for Network at Boot to Yes
+1. Change the System tab -> Network at Boot to Wait
-1. Chagne the Boot Options -> Splash Screen to No
+1. Change the System tab -> Splash Screen to Disabled
-1. Overclock your Pi to a higher setting.
-We need raw CPU power for running this server.
-1. Change Advanced Options -> Memory Split to '16' to allow more memory for the game server software and less for running the text console.
+1. Change Performance -> GPU Memory '16' (MB) to allow more memory for the game server software and less for running the text console.
-1. Reboot the Pi using the `reboot` command.
-It should come back up to a black console instead of the graphical window interface.
+1. Reboot the Pi.
+It should come back up to a text console instead of the graphical window interface.
-1. Upgrade your system to the latest packages and kernel using `sudo apt-get upgrade` then `sudo apt-get safe-upgrade`
+1. Upgrade your system to the latest packages and kernel using `sudo apt-get upgrade` then `sudo apt-get update`
 1. Reboot using the `reboot` command.

 ### Pulling A Copy Of This Repo